 - Pending payment — Order received, no payment initiated.
 Awaiting payment (unpaid).

 - Failed — Payment failed or was declined (unpaid) or requires authentication (SCA).
 Note that this status may not show immediately and instead show as Pending until verified (e.g., PayPal).
+Here is a helpful article for a better understanding and how to fix failed orders in WooCommerce.

 - Processing — Payment received (paid) and stock has been reduced; order is awaiting fulfillment.
 All product orders require processing, except those that only contain products which are both Virtual and Downloadable.